akkikhan/Primus-SaaS/examples/trunked-npm-frontend/README.md

    cp .env.example .env
    ```

 3. In a separate terminal, start the backend sample and ensure it has valid Primus credentials configured.
+Flip `PRIMUS_ENFORCE_AUTH` to show the “before” (open) vs “after” (secured) experience.

 4. Start the frontend dev server: